Kong/docs.konghq.com/app/_src/gateway/plugin-development/entities-cache.md

 {:.note}
 > In many cases it is worth to check whether implementing `configure` with the plugin
 > solves the issue/need without having to use events.
 For examples events might work
-> differently depending on Kong node's role (traditional, dbless, or data plane).
+> differently depending on Kong node's role (traditional, DB-less, or data plane).
 {% endif_version %}
 ## Extending the Admin API